-Cooperate with the LA and relevant individuals to ensure an annual review meeting takes place, including convening the meeting on behalf of the LA if requested.

-- Ensure that the appropriate people are given at least two weeks' notice of the date of the meeting, such as representatives from the LA SEN, social care and health services. - Seek advice and information about the pupil prior to the annual review meeting from all parties invited, and send any information gathered to all those invited, at least two weeks in advance of the meeting. - Ensure that sufficient arrangements are put in place at the school to host the annual review meeting. - Contribute any relevant information and recommendations about the EHC plan to the LA, keeping parents involved at all times. - Lead the review of the EHC plan to create the greatest confidence amongst pupils and their parents. - Prepare and send a report of the meeting to everyone invited within two weeks of the meeting, setting out any recommendations and amendments to the EHC plan. - Clarify to the parents and pupil that they have the right to appeal the decisions made regarding the EHC plan. - Where possible for LAC, combine the annual review with one of the reviews in their care plan, in particular the personal education plan (PEP) element. - Where necessary, provide support from an advocate to ensure the pupil's views are heard and acknowledged. - Where necessary, facilitate support from an advocate to ensure the parent's views are heard and acknowledged. - Rreview each pupil's EHC plan to ensure that it includes the statutory sections outlined in the 'Special educational needs and disability code of practice: 0 to 25 years', labelled separately from one another.
+- Cooperate with the LA and relevant individuals to ensure an annual review meeting takes place, including convening the meeting on behalf of the LA if requested. - Ensure that the appropriate people are given at least two weeks' notice of the date of the meeting, such as representatives from the LA SEN, social care and health services. - Seek advice and information about the pupil prior to the annual review meeting from all parties invited, and send any information gathered to all those invited, at least two weeks in advance of the meeting. - Ensure that sufficient arrangements are put in place at the school to host the annual review meeting. - Contribute any relevant information and recommendations about the EHC plan to the LA, keeping parents involved at all times. - Lead the review of the EHC plan in order to create the greatest confidence amongst pupils and their family. - Prepare and send a report of the meeting to everyone invited within four weeks of the meeting, which sets out any recommendations and amendments to the EHC plan. - Clarify to the parents and pupil that they have the right to appeal the decisions made in regards to the EHC plan. - Where possible for LAC, combine the annual review with one of the reviews in their care plan, in particular the personal education plan (PEP) element. - Where necessary, provide support from an advocate to ensure the pupil's views are heard and acknowledged. - Review each pupil's EHC plan to ensure that it includes the statutory sections outlined in the 'Special educational needs and disability code of practice: 0 to 25 years', labelled separately from one another.

 If a pupil's needs significantly change, the school will request a re-assessment of an EHC plan at least six months after an initial assessment.
-Thereafter, the governing board or headteacher will request the LA to conduct a re-assessment of a pupil whenever they feel it is necessary.
+Thereafter, the headteacher/principal will request the LA to conduct a re-assessment of a pupil whenever they feel it is necessary.